 Thea Bartlett.
 Was a recent graduate from Eckerd College when she started working as a Technician analyzing sediments from the southern Gulf of Mexico.
 After 2-years she enrolled as a Master’s student in the Chemical Oceanography program at the College of Marine Science, USF.
 She presented her work in several GOMOSES meetings (2018-2020).
 Her master’s thesis studies the historical inputs of land-derived organic contaminants in Cuba sediments.

 Hannah Hamontree.
 Was a recent graduate from Eckerd College when she started working as a Technician in my research projects (2018-2020) related to tracking oil residues in deep-sea sediments and biota.
 She presented her work (oral presentation) at the Gulf of Mexico Oil Spill & Ecosystem Science Conference (Tampa 2020).
-At present a PhD student in the Department of Chemistry and Biochemistry at Old Dominion University.
+Currently a PhD student in the Department of Chemistry and Biochemistry at Old Dominion University.

 Olivia Traenkle.
 Was a recent graduate from Eckerd College when she started working as an Intern for a year (2018) and then as a Technician (2019-2020) in my research projects on mesopelagic fauna (fishes and jellyfishes).
 She helped develop a method for analyzing organic contaminants in oceanic gelatinous zooplankton.
 She presented her work at the Gulf of Mexico Oil Spill & Ecosystem Science Conference (Tampa 2020).
 At present she is a PhD student at Oregon University.